 When reading the Module Overview, we also get to see how the content plays out over the module.
 We are also provided with the key terminology.
 Knowing this information can helps teachers focus on vocabulary when teaching special education students.

 Using Topic Overviews for Planning

 Overall, Eureka is a very thorough math curriculum.
-It can seem like a lot at first, especially if you are also trying to find the time for math intervention as well.
+It can seem like a lot at first, especially if you are also trying to find the time for math intervention as well for your students with special needs.
 However, if you plan strategically it can be a really powerful tool for helping students with math difficulties achieve in the area of mathematics.

-It helps to have a template to help with this planning process.
+I have developed a template to help with this Module Planning Process.
 Click here to receive a FREE copy of a Eureka Module Planner.